 FAQ

 No, it does not.
-Despite common misconceptions, people with vitiligo are actually at a lower risk of developing skin cancer, including both nonmelanoma skin cancer (NMSC) and malignant melanoma (MM), than the general population.
-Multiple studies support this, showing a paradoxically lower incidence of skin cancer among those with vitiligo.
+Despite common misconceptions, people with vitiligo are actually at a lower risk of developing skin cancer—including both nonmelanoma skin cancer (NMSC) and malignant melanoma (MM)—compared to the general population.

-For instance, a large study from the United Kingdom involving over 15,000 individuals with vitiligo found they had a 38% decreased risk of developing skin cancer compared to those without the condition.
+Multiple studies confirm this paradoxical finding.
+For example, a large study conducted in the United Kingdom with over 15,000 vitiligo patients found a 38% reduced risk of skin cancer among those with the condition compared to individuals without vitiligo.

-Moreover, concerns about UVB phototherapy treatments increasing skin cancer risk are also unfounded.
-Research, including long-term studies and meta-analyses, has shown that treatments like NB UVB phototherapy are safe and do not increase the risk of skin cancer in vitiligo patients, regardless of how many sessions they undergo.
+Concerns about UVB phototherapy increasing skin cancer risk are also unfounded.
+Research, including long-term studies and meta-analyses, has consistently shown that NB-UVB phototherapy is safe for vitiligo patients, even after numerous sessions.

 References: